esthermsharia/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 # Web infrastructure design

-This is a project in which i explore web infrastructure design.
+In this project I explore web infrastructure design.
 Web infrastructure designs are whiteboarded and uploaded to an image hosting service.
 The links are then inserted in the files in this project.